Please see our documentation hub which contains copyable snippets with additional code snippets.

 4. Funds reflected in the beneficiaries account

 - Batches are processed throughout the day until cut-off at 4:00 PM

-- 8 PM onwards your beneficiaries will see funds in their accounts (keep in mind inter-bank delays)
+- Your beneficiaries will see funds in their accounts from the afternoon onwards, (keep in mind inter-bank delays)

 Note that we can't release payment batches when the funds reflect in our account.

-5. Processing over Weekends and Public HolidaysNote that there are no processing on non-business days, (weekends and Public Holidays).
+5. Processing over Weekends and Public HolidaysNote that there is no processing on non-business days, (weekends and Public Holidays).

 * Please ensure that batches are uploaded in time for processing before weekends and Public Holidays.

 * Regular processing will resume the next business working day.

 A system error message will advise you to choose a different date, should the chosen date be invalid and fall on a non-processing day.